 Hunger pangs in the middle of the night is another common reason to stay awake or wake up early.

 It is quite normal to take a lot of bathroom breaks, especially in the night during the first trimester.
 It can be frustrating and annoying to get up and go while you are trying to get some sleep.
-To reduce the
+To reduce the nightly bathroom visits, cut back the fluid intake in the evenings.

 Do not use any sleeping pills or any supplements which induce sleep such as melatonin, during pregnancy.